-- To attend courses on how to actually do an audit, what is expected of them, risks involved. - Training on IFRS and US GAAP standards. - Knowledge of basic accounting principles, which most graduates lack as reliance is more on technology. - Training in basic business skills (e.g. in business IT applications, foundation level negotiation skills). - Internship in an established organization in the major sectors, combined with on-the-job training and feedback, comstudent.

-- Structured, team-based problem solving activities.
+- To attend courses on how to actually do an audit, what is expected of them, risks involved. - Training on IFRS and US GAAP standards - Knowledge of basic accounting principles, which most graduates lack as reliance is more on technology. - Training in basic business skills (e.g. effective communication, proficiency in business IT applications, foundation level negotiation skills). - Internship in an established organization in the major sectors, combined with on-the-job training and feedback, completed with 'live' project which forms part of the university's assessment of the student. - Structured, team-based problem solving activities. - Training in basic financial knowledge.